awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_DENSE_RANK.md

 (11 rows)
 ```

 Note the difference in rankings assigned to the same set of rows when the DENSE\_RANK and RANK functions are used side by side in the same query\.
-For a description of the WINSALES table, see [Overview example for window functions](c_Window_functions.md#r_Window_function_example)\.
+For a description of the WINSALES table, see [Sample table for window function examples](c_Window_functions.md#r_Window_function_example)\.

 The following example partitions the table by SELLERID and orders each partition by the quantity \(in descending order\) and assign a dense rank to each row\.
 The results are sorted after the window function results are applied\.